rmrector/service.stinger.notification/README.md

 If there are no chapters on your media file, the add-on searches for them on the [ChapterDb](http://www.chapterdb.org/).
 If chapters are available, the notification pops up when the last chapter starts, which is generally the credits, otherwise 10 (configurable) minutes before the movie ends.

+[Support and discussion thread](http://forum.kodi.tv/showthread.php?tid=254004) on the Kodi forums.

 ### Adding tags